seo-yun-choi/seo-yun-choi/README.md

 ### 🤖 Hi there!

-This is the place where I attempt to create stuff as an aspiring developer while pretending that I do in fact know what I am doing 😹
+This is the place where I attempt to create stuff as an aspiring developer

 - 🌱  I’m currently learning **Java** and **Python**
 - 💬  Idk much about code (yet) but I'm fluent in Korean and English -- feel free to reach out to me!